GetMetaMap/metamap-reactnative-plugin/README.md

 yourMetadata: {"buttonColor": "hexColor"}
 ```

-Title color of the button:
+ Set the Title color of the button:
 ```bash
 yourMetadata: {"buttonTextColor": "hexColor"}
 ```